MartinThoma/MartinThoma.github.io/_posts/2013-02-22-how-chrome-could-be-improved-2nd-post.md

 </ul>

 Here is an image where you can see some of the problems:
-{% caption align="aligncenter" width="621" caption="MathML rendered with Chrome 24" url="../images/2013/01/mathml-chrome24-rendering.png" alt="MathML rendered with Chrome 24" title="" height="60" class="size-full wp-image-53981" %}
+{% caption align="aligncenter" width="621" caption="MathML rendered with Chrome 24" url="../images/2013/01/mathml-chrome24-rendering.png" alt="MathML rendered with Chrome 24"  height="60" class="size-full wp-image-53981" %}

 In Chrome 25, MathML was deactivated.